-Students will acquire a core body of knowledge as well as respect for cultural contexts and points of view.
-Through study of a wide variety of genres, students will strengthen analytical thinking and writing skills, as well as fluent verbal expression.
-Emphasis is placed on students' ability to critically interpret, evaluate, and synthesize information through extensive and intensive reading and writing assignments.
-It is also essential that students regularly participate in class discussions, during which they pose and pursue substantive questions and communicate original thoughts effectively.
-Students are encouraged to explore interests, passions, and curiosity for the subject.
+Students will acquire a core body of knowledge as well as respect for other cultural contexts and points of view.
+Emphasis is placed on students' ability to critically interpret, evaluate, and synthesize information through extensive and intensive reading and writing assignments (multiple, simultaneous and long range).
+It is also essential that students regularly participate in class discussions, during which they pose and pursue substantive questions and communicate original thoughts in a manner that is both fluent and effective for their given purpose.
 Students are responsible for thinking independently and conducting themselves in an ethical manner.
 In a coordinated K-12 effort, GPS is committed to helping students develop the academic, personal, and interpersonal capacities established in the Vision of the Graduate.
 The English department provides opportunities for students to practice and refine these skills within each of its courses.